robitar/MobF/README.md

   IsDone = true }] }
 ```

+When compiled with Debug configuration, MobF messages are invoked in named
+actions which can be observed in mobx-devtools.
+In Release configuration, the
+actions are not named, to avoid serialization costs.

 # React Integration

 One of the more compelling features of MobX is the integration for React, which